petarmx/petarmx/README.md

 ## 📂 Portfolio Projects

-### 1. 🔍 Vulnerability Assessment Lab
+### 1. 🔍 Scope, goals, and risk assessment report (course project)
-- **Tools Used:** Nmap, Nessus, OpenVAS
-- **Summary:** Scanned a simulated network environment to identify and assess security vulnerabilities.
-Generated reports and proposed remediation steps.
+- **Summary:** The internal audit found that while basic security controls like firewalls and antivirus software are in place, Botium Toys lacks key protections such as data encryption, a disaster recovery plan, and full compliance with GDPR and PCI DSS.
 - **Link:** [View Project Folder](./vulnerability-assessment)

 ---